dotnet/buildtools/Documentation/annotated-dependency-props.md

 </PropertyGroup>
 ```

-Source of truth for dependency tooling: the commit hash of the dotnet/versions master branch as of the last auto-upgrade.
+Source of truth for dependency tooling: the commit hash of the dotnet/versions main branch as of the last auto-upgrade.
 These are used with the GitHub raw api to download build-infos.

 In `/t:UpdateDependenciesAndSubmitPullRequest`, the task first finds the latest CurrentRef of the dotnet/versions repository, which when used with the raw API will return the latest version of *every* build info.
 The update proceeds, using that latest build-info data.
 After updating, the task determines which build-infos were used and updates only the used build-info `*CurrentRef`s in the above part of dependencies.props.